TheNivas/LearningScala/6_SingletonDemo/src/main/scala/Notes.md

 }
 ```

-Reason to write in obj is : in jave main fn is like public static void main,<br>
+Reason to write in obj is : in java main fn is like public static void main,<br>
-but in scala static isn't a keyword and object is static by default, so we write main in obj.
+but in scala **static** isn't a keyword and object is static by default, so we write main in obj.

 ## Singleton Object:
 ```scala